 Incandescent lightbulbs are on the way out.
-Here’s how to shop for more-efficient replacements.
+Here’s how to shop for more efficient replacements.

 Politics aside, the price of LEDs has dropped dramatically in recent years, and they are now available for a couple bucks per bulb or less, essentially the same the price as incandescents.
 And according to data that utilities submitted to the Energy Department, about 69 percent of bulbs sold in the United States (excluding California) were LED in 2020 — that’s up from about half just two years earlier.

-“Ten years ago this product was not purchasable on the market, and now they’re available everywhere,” said Zarker.
+“Ten years ago this product was not purchasable on the market, and now they’re available everywhere,” Zarker said.
 “It’s very exciting.”

 But not all Energy Star LED lightbulbs are the same; there are other factors to consider, as well.
 Some of the choices are fairly intuitive.
-“If you have a dimmable switch, you certainly want the bulb that works with dimmable,” said Zarker.
+“If you have a dimmable switch, you certainly want the bulb that works with dimmable,” Zarker said.
 But other variables can be more complex, such as the color tones that the bulb emits.

 Early iterations of efficient lights, such as compact fluorescents, developed a reputation as bright, harsh and ultimately off-putting to consumers.
 Because LEDs come in various shades, said Steven DenBaars, an LED expert at the University of California at Santa Barbara, customers “need to understand what color temperature they want.”